-Everything starting from what you should think, who you should be, what you should do, what you should believe, what is possible, are all told to us by others.
+Everything starting from what you should think, who you should be, what you should do, what you should believe are all told to us by others.

-During our most impressionable and formative years, the message that’s conveyed is to blindly conform and imitate what everyone else is doing without asking any questions.
+During our most impressionable years, the message that’s conveyed is to blindly conform and imitate what everyone else is doing without asking any questions.